1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

-Research for Innovative Food Policy Fund - Global Food Research Program The Global Food Research Program is pleased to announce a Call for Letters of Intent for the Research for Innovative Food Policy Fund (Innovation Fund).
+Research for Innovative Food Policy Fund - Global Food Research Program The Global Food Research Program is pleased to announce a Call for Letters of Intent (LOI) for the Research for Innovative Food Policy Fund (Innovation Fund).
 Please read all sections below carefully.
+Application deadline: The application period for 2026 is now closed.

 Findings should be actionable and can be used for informing on the development and adoption of innovative legislative or regulatory policies at the sub-national or national levels (with the potential for scaling wider) that reduce the demand for ultra-processed foods (UPFs) and sweet beverages (SBs) and/or increase access to nutritious, healthy food.